-How To Use Safflower Oil For Your Skin
+How To Use Safflower Oil For Skin

-- Safflower Oil For Acne
+1. Safflower Oil For Acne

-What You Need To Do
+What You Need

-- Mix honey, oatmeal, and safflower oil.
+- Mix the honey, oatmeal, and safflower oil.

-- Whisk thoroughly.
+- Whisk the mixture thoroughly.

 - Wet your face a little and start scrubbing gently to get rid of the mask.